xonixx/xonixx.github.io/bytebeat_gawk.md

 I knew that GAWK internally works with numbers using double-precision floating points (`double` in C).
 If we take a look at a [binary representation of doubles](https://en.wikipedia.org/wiki/Double-precision_floating-point_format#IEEE_754_double-precision_binary_floating-point_format:_binary64) we'll find that they use 53 bits of precision which is far more than 32 bits needed to represent `int`.
 So it should be absolutely possible to emulate binary operations on (signed) `int`-s on top of `double` representation.

 First step here is to understand how signed (or, particularly, negative) integers are represented in binary form.
+It turns out, the [Two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) mechanism is the key here.

+This gives a clue to a possible solution.
+We need to convert a GAWK number (`decimal`) into some other (positive) `decimal` representation that will "play role" of (signed) `int`, eligible for GAWK binary functions.
+We will also need the reverse conversion to convert "`int`-like" `decimal` back to "ordinary" `decimal`.

+This is exactly [how I coded it](https://github.com/xonixx/bytebeat-gawk/blob/main/bitint.awk) (functions `toint` and `fromint`) according to the Two's complement algorithm mentioned above.

+TODO: gawk should use the same approach as JS

 - TODO gawk bitwise functions + the problem with them
   - https://lists.gnu.org/archive/html/bug-gawk/2023-03/msg00005.html